microsoft/nni/docs/en_US/reference/experiment_config.rst

 type: ``Optional[bool]``

-Must be set when `trialGpuNumber` greater than zero.
+Must be set when `trialGpuNumber`_ greater than zero.

+Following processes can make GPU "active":

+  - non-NNI CUDA programs
+  - graphical desktop
+  - trials submitted by other NNI instances, if you have more than one NNI experiments running at same time
+  - other users' CUDA programs, if you are using a shared server

-If you are using the desktop system with GUI, set this to ``True``.
+If you are using a graphical OS like Windows 10 or Ubuntu desktop, set this field to ``True``, otherwise, the GUI will prevent NNI from launching any trial.

+When you create multiple NNI experiments and ``useActiveGpu`` is set to ``True``, they will submit multiple trials to one GPU.

 maxTrialNumberPerGpu